nilsign/dabacog/README.md

           -V, --version           Print version information and exit.

-Most software projects have a data storage, and a data access layer where the access layer communicates with the storage layer (typically a database) to perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+Most software projects have a data storage, and a data access layer where the access layer needs to communicate with the storage layer (typically a database) to perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 These operations, as well as the data access layer designs, are usually simple, repetitive and can be easily derived from a model describing the required data structures and their relations.
-Software developers often spend up to 30% (and more) of their time in a project with tasks related to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and surrounding problems as testing, setting up the database, mapping database tables to entities, mapping entities to DTOs, and more...
+Software developers often spend up to 30% (and more) of their time within a project with tasks related to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and surrounding problems as testing, setting up the database schema, mapping database tables to entities, mapping entities to DTOs, and more...

 All this makes the described problem an optimal candidate to be solved by code generation.
 And exactly that is what Dabacog is intending to achieve.
 To stay flexible, as not all problems are